nop33/si/src/content/custom-page/contact.md

         *This is tax-deductible in Switzerland only.*
-    - title: From the Netherlands, the UK, or the US?
+    - title: From NL, the UK, or the US?
       content: If you’re from one of these countries, you can [make tax-deductible donations via our partner organization "Giving What We Can"](https://www.givingwhatwecan.org/charities/simon-institute).
 They